nengo/nengo-fpga/docs/usage.rst

 Basic Use
 =========

-NengoFPGA is designed to work with Nengo GUI, however you can see also run as a script if you prefer not to use the GUI.
+NengoFPGA is designed to work with NengoGUI, however you can see also run as a script if you prefer not to use the GUI.
 In either case, if the FPGA device is not correctly configured, or the NengoFPGA backend is not selected, the ``FpgaPesEnsembleNetwork`` will be converted to run as standard Nengo objects